Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Preliminaries

-In order to stress the generality of considering the set $\mathbb{G}$ we note that graphs, which are either undirected, unweighted or have parallel edges, can be considered to be graphs in $\mathbb{G}$.
+In order to stress the generality of considering the set $\mathbb{G}$ we note that graphs which are either undirected, unweighted or have parallel edges, can be considered to be graphs in $\mathbb{G}$.
 This is done by making an undirected graph $G$ into a directed graph by orienting each of its edges in both directions.
-Similarly, if $G$ is unweighted then it can be made weighted by giving each edge unit weight.
-Also multiple edges between two vertices of $G$ may be considered a single edge by adding the weights of the multiple edges and setting this to be the weight of this single equivalent edge.
+In the case that $G$ is unweighted, $G$ can weighted by giving each edge unit weight.
+Also multiple edges between two vertices of $G$ may be considered a single edge by adding the weights of those multiple edges and setting this to be the weight of this single equivalent edge.

 To introduce the spectrum associated to a graph $G\in\mathbb{G}$ we will use the following notation.
 If $G=(V,E,\omega)$ then the matrix $M(G)=M(G,\lambda)$ defined entrywise by is the \textit{weighted adjacency matrix} of $G$.